Research output per year

 Research activity per year

 Lauren has taught art-historical survey modules stretching from the renaissance to the present day, contemporary art contextual studies, Chinese contemporary art and is second supervisor to two Phd students in the field of Chinese Contemporary Art.
+Recently, she has taught on the BA Art and Design with creative technologies pathway, linking Surrealism to recent digital developments.
 She holds Fellowship of the Higher Education Academy (FHEA).

 Research output: Contribution to journal › Editorial